jacksonmcbride/yikepedia/_articles/restaraunts.md

   *Cuisine:* Japanese Ramen
   *Known for:* Curry Ramen & Fried Chicken
   *Rating:* 8/10
   Loud, fast-paced, and incredibly fun.
 The fried chicken is essential.
-Bonus points for being on the street that inspired a Taylor Swift song (according to Claire, which means it’s probably true).
+Bonus points for being on the street that inspired a Taylor Swift song (according to Claire, which means it's probably true).

 ---